-YSP encourages applications from scholars who are:
+YSP encourages applications from:

 - Scholars who represent a variety of disciplines and methodological approaches.